renzochong/-WAICS-/Prototype/README_Prototype.md

 The idea behind the adding and removing the QTYs is to add or remove the QTY entered but in this face the user has to add the new QTY left for the item.

+Other expected funtionalities will be implemeted in future updates...

 ## Main
 ![Alt text](ImagesPrototype/MainPage.jpg)